V01D-NULL/MoonOS/README.md

 - Parsing ACPI tables

 # Directory walkthrough:
-- libs/   	  --  Here you will find kernel libs and ports.
-(Planning on putting things like bash and Doom in this lib/ folder)
+- libs/   	  --  Here you will find kernel libs.
 - kernel/ 	  --  Kernel source code, this is most likely all you really care about
 - build-util/ --  3rd party tools needed to build the Validity kernel + makefile flags
 - debug-util/ --  Files needed for debugging Validity.
-- boot/		  --  Everything limine needs to boot
+- boot/		  --  Everything Validity needs in order to boot
 - font/		  --  Contains the sfn font file which will be used by the kernel once VESA is enabled

 # Installation